kevinfengcs88/nvim/README.md

 - Add installation and set up for i3wm
 - Add installation and set up for tmux
 - Add installation and set up for nnn
+- Add installation and set up for Alacritty